Krylov complexity of many-body localization: Operator localization in Krylov basis: Gap ratio statistics of the random tilted Ising model

 \section{Gap ratio statistics of the random tilted Ising model}

-In this appendix, we show the gap ratio statistics~\cite{oganesyanLocalization2007a} for the tilted quantum Ising model Eq.~(\ref{eqn:IsingH}).
+In this appendix, we show the gap ratio statistics~\cite{oganesyanLocalization2007a} for the random-field quantum Ising model Eq.~(\ref{eqn:IsingH}).
 In particular, we define $r = \min(\delta_n,\delta_{n-1})/\max(\delta_n,\delta_{n-1})$, where $\delta_n = E_{n+1} - E_n$ is the energy difference between two consecutive eigenstates.
-We take the middle half of the spectrum to calculate the mean value of $r$, and then average over $10^3$ disorder realizations to obtain $\overline{r}$ for various disorder strength $h$ and system size $L$, plotted in Fig.~(\ref{fig:rstat}).
-Note that for the Gaussian orthogonal ensemble, one expects $\overline{r} \approx 0.53$ while $\overline{r} \approx 0.39$ for the Poisson distribution.
-We therefore see that, for the Hamiltonian Eq.~(\ref{eqn:IsingH}), $h \gtrsim 3$ is the regime where the system is in the many-body localization phase.
+We take the middle half of the spectrum to calculate the mean value of $r$, and then average over $10^3$ disorder realizations to obtain $\overline{r}$ for various disorder strengths $h$ and system sizes $L$, plotted in Fig.~(\ref{fig:rstat}).
+Note that for the Gaussian orthogonal ensemble, one expects $\overline{r} \approx 0.53$, while one expects $\overline{r} \approx 0.39$ for the Poisson distribution.
+We therefore see that $h \gtrsim 3$ is the regime where the system is in the many-body localization regime for the Hamiltonian Eq.~(\ref{eqn:IsingH}).